 Azad’s signature program, Women on Wheels, provides technical, self-empowerment and self-development training to fully equip women to become self-sustaining professional drivers while G Adventures and Planeterra provide funding for a third of Women on Wheels fleet vehicles, as well as funding and resources for the Women on Wheels training program and providing a growing customer base.

-These are but a few examples of the ways in which Luxury Travel leads the way in ethical tourism, enhancing the traveler’s experience while providing the means to support communities, improve local economies, and preserve wildlife and the environment.
+These are but a few examples of the ways in which Luxury Travel leads the way in ethical and responsible tourism, enhancing the traveler’s experience while providing the means to support communities, improve local economies, and preserve wildlife and the environment.
 I will be reporting more on ethical tourism practices around the world in future articles.